alan-platform/alan-platform.github.io/pages/tuts/syntax.md

 - Keywords should be separated by whitespace, so `()` doesn't work but `( )` does.
 - Quotes are recognized as something special, so you *can* write `'type':` and `?'state group'|'state'`.
-- Only *tabs* are accepted for indentation.
+- Indentation is free: spaces and tabs are both accepted, and the Alan formatter normalizes indentation to tabs.